Willard A. Saunders: Postwar service

-By the end of May 1945, Saunders assumed command of Submarine Division 73 and held that command until October 1945, when he was ordered to the Naval Station Key West, Florida for duty as Commander Submarine Service Group there.
-He reverted to the peacetime rank of Commander and assumed command of destroyer Caperton at Charleston Navy Yard, South Carolina in March 1946.
+By the end of May 1945, Saunders assumed command of Submarine Division 73 and held that command until October 1945, when he was ordered to the Naval Station Key West, Florida, for duty as Commander Submarine Service Group there.
+He reverted to the peacetime rank of Commander and assumed command of destroyer Caperton at Charleston Navy Yard, South Carolina, in March 1946.
 He supervised the decommissioning of that ship in June and July 1946 and returned to Key West for duty as Commander Submarine Base there.

 During his service there, Saunders hosted several times President Harry S. Truman, who had his "Little White House" there during the Winter season.
 During his tenure at Key West, Saunders was presented with the Secretary of the Navy Award for Achievement in Safety.
 He was detached from that assignment in June 1948 and ordered to Rio de Janeiro, Brazil for duty as Naval Attaché and Naval Attaché for Air.
 Saunder served in this capacity until August 1951 and received Order of Naval Merit, rank Commander by the Government of Brazil.

 Saunders then assumed command of amphibious force command ship Mount Olympus and commanded here during the NATO naval exercises Operation Mainbrace and Longs in Northern Europe and the Mediterranean from August through December 1952.
 In February 1953, Saunders assumed duty as Commander, Destroyer Squadron 30 and took part in the naval operations off the coast of Korea during the war.
 He then participated in the patrol cruises in South China Sea and made visit to Saigon, French Indochina.
-Saunders retired from active duty on July 1, 1957, after 30 years of commissioned service and was advanced to the Rear admiral on the retired list for having been specially commended in combat.
+Saunders retired from active duty on July 1, 1957, after 30 years of commissioned service and was advanced to the rear admiral on the retired list for having been specially commended in combat.

-He was recalled to active duty in early 1963 and assigned to the Office of the Chief of Naval Operations for brief period.
+He then worked as representative of the Pure Oil Company in Brazil, Argentina and Libya, before he was recalled to active duty in early 1963 and assigned to the Office of the Chief of Naval Operations.
 In July that year, he was appointed Director of the International Staff of the Inter-American Defense Board and held this assignment until the end of August 1964, when he retired for second time.
 While in this capacity, Saunders was responsible to the Council of Delegates of the Board for the leadership and guidance required to produce successful solutions to the problems of common hemispheric defense of the American Continent.
 Saunders was decorated with Legion of Merit for his service in that assignment.

 Retirement

-Saunders settled in Alexandria, Virginia with his wife the former Eleanore Louise Kyle of Severn Side Farm.
+Saunders settled in Alexandria, Virginia, with his wife the former Eleanore Louise Kyle of Severn Side Farm.
 Rear admiral Saunders died on November 2, 1969, aged 65 at Bethesda Naval Hospital after a lengthy illness.
 He was buried with full military honors at United States Naval Academy Cemetery, Maryland.
 Together with his wife, they had four children: son Wesley (who served in the Navy and retired as Commander); and daughters Judith, Eleanore and Patience, who married Army Captain Thomas W. Herren Jr., the son of lieutenant general Thomas W. Herren.